8 Ayurvedic Remedies For Thyroid Problems You Should Try

 Administer medicated oils into your nasal passage through nasya karma.

 Thyroid problems too can be treated with nasya therapy or nasya karma where medicated oils or powders are administered into your nasal passages.
-This treatment is one of the cornerstones of the five-pronged panchakarma treatment, a holistic Ayurvedic therapy designed to detox, restore balance, and build immunity.
+This treatment is one of the cornerstones of the 5-pronged panchakarma treatment, a holistic Ayurvedic therapy designed to detox, restore balance, and build immunity.
 You could try a neti pot, a special vessel used to pour the medicated oils into your nostrils while tilting your head at an angle, allowing the oil to move in from one nostril and out the other.
 The elderly, young children, pregnant women, and those who are ill with fever, diarrhea, or inflammation should avoid this treatment, though.3

-3. Dough Basti Treatment
+3. Dough Basti On The Thyroid Gland Area

 Try basti to stimulate the thyroid gland.